 My induction chemotherapy and autologous stem cell transplant failed and I was prescribed “palliative radiation” meaning local radiation that would eliminate the bone pain in my iliac crest.
 I had no idea of the extent of the multiple myeloma side effects that I was in for.

 I didn’t know it at the time but the radiation to my pelvic region would leave me sterile.
 I was single and had spent most of my adult life trying NOT to father a child.
 It never occurred to me, at 34 years of age, to even ask about my future ability to have children.

-The first thing to remember is that all cancer patients/survivors/caregivers need to consider fertility issues BEFORE toxic chemoradiation.
+The first thing to remember is that all cancer patients/survivors/caregivers need to consider fertility issues BEFORE they undergo any toxic chemoradiation.
 The second thing to remember is that the field of reproductive science is changing fast.
 What I did in ’96 is now ancient science when compared to today.

 The fact is that toxic therapies will cause short, long-term side effects– some of these side effects will be temporary and some will be permanent.
 There may even be late stage side effects— health issues that you cannot identify until years later.